Cranbrook Summer Art Institute

 Instructors: Graduate students and alumni of Cranbrook Academy of Art lead all classes.
 Academy-trained artists have attended the country's only independent two-year MFA graduate program in fine art, architecture and design.
 The Academy is ranked as one of the top graduate art schools in the nation by the US News and World Report.

-Individual attention: The average staff-to-student ratio is 1:7.
-Classes are limited to a maximum of 15 students, so instructors have time in each six-hour day to connect one-on-one with each young artist.
+Individual attention: Classes are limited to a maximum of 12 to 16 students, so instructors have time in each six-hour day to connect one-on-one with each young artist.

 Exhibition: Each session culminates in an exhibition of student work in Cranbrook Academy of Art’s Forum Gallery.
 Family members and the general public are invited to a reception to celebrate the accomplishments of each student.